 Each target position is mapped either to a source position or to a letter of the alphabet: a morphism A→B is a function from B to A+∑.
 And not just any function: it should be one-one on A and preserve the order of positions.
 In other words, it looks rather as though our category can be described as the opposite of the Kleisli category of the monad (– + ∑), on some sort of category of ordered sets.

 In order to make this precise, we need to allow more general objects into our category than just finite total orders.
-Temporarily we’ll go very general indeed and say the objects are (finite) sets equipped with a transitive relation ◁.
-We’ll still refer to the elements of the set as positions, and to the relation as the ordering, even though it is not necessarily a partial order – or even a preorder – in the conventional sense.
+Temporarily we’ll say the objects are (finite) sets equipped with a relation ◁ that partially orders some subset.
+We’ll still refer to the elements of the set as positions, and to the relation as the ordering, even though it is not necessarily a partial order of the whole set.

 We define a category RRef.
-An object of RRef is a set X equipped with a transitive relation ◁X on X, and a morphism f:X→Y is a function X→Y that reflects the relation, which means f(a) ◁Y f(b) ⇒ a ◁X b for all a, b in X. Let ∑ be the alphabet (the set of characters, say the set of Unicode code points) equipped with the empty relation.
+An object of RRef is a set X equipped with a transitive relation ◁X on X, and a morphism f:X→Y is a function X→Y that reflects the relation, which means f(a) ◁Y f(b) ⇒ a ◁X b for all a, b in X. Let ∑ be the alphabet (the set of characters, say the set of Unicode code points) equipped with the empty relation: we’ll call any set equipped with the empty relation a discrete object.
 Then our category of edits is the opposite of the Kleisli category of the monad (– + ∑) on RRef.

 But – in computer science that monad has a name.
 It’s called the exception monad.
 The idea is that ∑ is the set of possible exceptions, and a function may either return a result or throw an exception.
 This idea is modelled precisely by the Kleisli category of the exception monad, in which an arrow A→B is a function A→B+∑.
 It is an example of the way computational effects can be modelled using monads, as explained by Eugenio Moggi in his influential 1991 paper Notions of computation and monads.